-- Given the widely varying MTBF’s, it can be seen that the ONT is the limiting factor for service reliability.
+- Given the widely varying MTBF’s, the ONT is the limiting factor for service reliability.

-- The fibre cabling doesn’t need to be very well installed to achieve a very acceptable level of service reliability as the majority of cable faults are man made.
+- The fibre cabling doesn’t need to be very well installed to achieve a very acceptable level of service reliability as most cable faults are man-made.
 Table 2 below shows typical causes of fibre failures in an urban environment.

 Installed cabling reliability can be of the order of 30 times worse / km than traditional best practice with minimal QoS impact in a PON environment.